aa-thomas/7days/README.md

 **Tools Available**
    - savethehorde
-     - Saves the game progress during the 7th night so logging out doesn't reset the difficulty
+     - Saves the night hoard event during the 7th night blood moon so logging out doesn't remove the spawned mobs

 **Requirements**
    - expect (tested on 5.45 or higher)